eberban/eberban/books/refgram/src/dictionary_conventions.md

 - __I__ eat __multiple apples__.
 - __We__ eat __multiple apples__.

-It also doesn't specify which one the apples everyone is eating: __buri__ is satisfied if everyone eats at least one of the apples, and every apple is eaten by at least one.
+It also doesn't specify _which_ apples everyone is eating: __buri__ is satisfied if everyone eats at least one of the apples, and every apple is eaten by at least one.

-This allows to be vague by default, which can be made more precise by adding more words.
+This allows the speaker to be vague by default.
+This can be made more precise by adding more words.

-> For simplicity translations will be written with singular unless it is
+> For simplicity, translations will be written in singular unless it is
 > important to make the distinction.

 <!-- ## Map arguments and context